 Deane is also involved in employment projects for inner-city Aboriginal ex-offenders and works with marginalized migrant workers in urban centers in China.

 Mary Kate Dennis is an assistant professor in the new Master of Social Work based in Indigenous Knowledges program.
-Her research has focused primarily on collaborating with American Indian Elders around life histories, holistic health, spirituality and culture, food justice, and Indigenous methodologies.
+Her research has focused primarily on collaborating with American Indian Elders around life histories, grief, holistic health, spirituality and culture, food justice, and Indigenous methodologies.

 Greg Fidler is a Métis born in Dauphin, but raised in Northern Manitoba.
 He completed an MA through the University of Victoria, with a dissertation on Solvent Abuse Needs Assessment in a First Nation Community.
 Fidler is a senior instructor in the Northern Social Work program in Thompson and has been teaching for eleven years.
 Prior to this appointment, he was employed with Awasis Agency of Northern Manitoba a child and family service as case manager for Shamattawa.
 He is president with Ma-Mow-We-Tak Friendship Centre and an executive member with the Manitoba Association of Friendship Centres.
 Fidler’s research interests include homelessness, solvent abuse and community development.